 Fat Point Beer

-Many area restaurants have served this Punta Gorda-brewed beer for several years now but the opening of the Fat Point brewery’s taproom on Charlotte Street lets us try small batch introductions, taste test flights and even take home a growler or pre-bottled pint of Bru Man Chu and others.
+Many area restaurants have served this Punta Gorda-brewed beer for several years now but the opening of the Fat Point Brewing taproom on Charlotte Street let us try small batch introductions, taste test flights, and even take home a growler or pre-bottled pint of Bru Man Chu and others.

 Gulf-caught grouper is considered the premium fish in these parts, revered for its mild flavor and moist white meat.
 Prepared blackened, grilled, Cajun, fried and just about any way you can dream up, grouper is great as an entrée, on a salad and as a sandwich with tartar sauce or Rueben style.

 Pink and sweet, these plump beauties come right from the Gulf to your table.
 Cocktail sauce optional.

-It’s a wee bit chewy and despite what “they” say, it doesn’t taste like chicken (by some accounts it’s even lower in cholesterol).
+It’s a wee bit chewy and despite what “they” say, it doesn’t taste like chicken—and by some accounts it’s even lower in cholesterol.
 Gator meat, usually battered and fried, is just one of those foods you’ve got to try.
 Hey, it’s our chance to bite back.

 A "Melon 1" sticker on the supermarket seedless watermelon means it was harvested locally.
 Florida is the number one watermelon in the country and you’ll find it fresh here from late fall through Memorial Day.